Can you fly with a broken bone or fractured bone?

 Flying with a broken neck or spine

 A broken neck or spine is often a very severe injury and makes it very unlikely that you can fly.
-You’ll need to discuss it at length with your doctor, and not only consider whether you can travel, but whether you’ll get the same enjoyment out of your trip if you do.
+You’ll need to discuss it at length with your doctor, and not only consider whether you can travel, but also whether you’ll get the same enjoyment out of your trip if you do.

 Travel insurance for a broken bone